-Three area banks were downgraded and six were upgraded in the latest ratings from the BauerFinancial rating service, based on data for the quarter that ended Sept.
-30.
+Four area banks were upgraded and one was downgraded in the latest ratings from BauerFinancial based on data for the quarter that ended March 31.

 A roundup of business news: